 Once you’ve done the legwork of creating your membership concept, it will be much easier to start building your website.
 I always recommend using Showit to build a customized site like you’ll need for a membership platform.
 Not only does Showit provide complete freedom to customize the design and content, but it also integrates with WordPress which allows you to use membership plugins.

 I’ve used Showit and a WordPress membership plugin for multiple clients, including Maggie Umberger, Kate DeGennaro, Milly Grey Movement.
 For Maggie, we created an on-demand workout membership for her clients.
 Similarly, Kate offers a variety of ways to move with on-demand classes, live workouts, and 1:1 sessions for her members.
-On top of an on-demand platform, Milly Grey Movement’s membership unlocks access to pre/post-partum information and weekly group calls.
+On top of an on-demand platform, Milly Grey Movement’s second membership unlocks access to pre/post-partum information and weekly group calls.

 While I’m not always as gung-ho about email lists as every marketing podcast you might listen to, I do think it can become a key piece when creating a membership program.
-Through your email list you’re able to communicate to your members (and potential members), when new content is added or about any announcements you may have.
+Through your email list you’re able to communicate to your members (and potential members) when new content is added or about any announcements you may have.
 My platform of choice is Flodesk for it’s aesthetically pleasing layouts and ease of use.

 The “build it and they will come” method has disproved it’s merit time and time again, so once you’ve created your membership platform (and even before it’s fully built), you have to promote it.
 Whether that’s on instagram, facebook, pinterest, or your email list, you have to talk about it A LOT.
 It often takes hearing about something numerous times before taking action.
 If you’ve spent the rest of the time serving your audience with free content or advice it won’t appear salesy when you start to promote your offer.
 They’ll probably be excited to have a chance to learn even more from you.